 Revised: 11/07

 Curriculum development is an ongoing process in the school district and consists of both research and design.
 Research is the studious inquiry and critical investigation of the various content areas for the purpose of revising and improving curriculum and instruction based on relevant information pertaining to the discipline.
-This study is conducted both internally (what/how we are currently doing at the local level) and externally (what national standards, professional organizations, recognized experts, current research, etc., tell us relative to the content area).
+This study is conducted both internally (what and how we are currently doing at the local level) and externally (what national standards, professional organizations, recognized experts, current research, etc., tell us relative to the content area).
 Design is the deliberate process of planning and selecting the standards and instructional strategies that will improve the learning experiences for all students.
+The board delegates the curriculum development process to the superintendent [or designee] who will make curriculum development recommendations and submit them to the board for final approval.

 A systematic approach to curriculum development (careful research, design, and articulation of the curriculum) serves several purposes: